Climate change and the environment

 We work with artists and activists, supporting grassroots activity as well as commissioning and producing particular projects.
 We also take steps to make the way we work more sustainable, both at our Toynbee Studios home and in the projects that we produce all over the world – for example, we have created a green rider for touring.

-Our marketing team has been exploring greener ways of working – they even wrote a blog about it.
+Our communications team has been exploring greener ways of working – they even wrote a blog about it.
 In terms of physical marketing materials, we only produce what we need, and seek out greener alternatives where possible.
 Our printed materials are printed with waterless presses, vegetable-based inks and machinery powered by 100% renewable energy.
 In 2018, we switched from using single use plastic cups in in our café to reusable plastic cups.

 Our website hosting is powered entirely by renewable energy with Kualo, one of the very first hosts to make this important step.
 Their data centre has various efficiency measures in place, such as economic free air cooling when the UK weather is cold enough, hot aisle containment so the hot air expelled from the servers never mixes with the chilled air, and automated sensor-controlled lighting.

 Artsadmin runs Toynbee Studios as sustainably as we can and are working towards carbon neutrality.
 We are currently embarking on a capital project to further reduce our carbon footprint, thanks to Arts Council England Small Capital funding.

 We have a Green staff subcommittee that meet quarterly and monitors our Environmental Policy and Action Plan, which you can read or download on our Policies pages.
 All our measures are in the Plan but some of things we do in our building include:

 - All of our electricity comes from 100% renewable sources and our roof is covered in our solar panels.

 - We save water through devices in all toilet cisterns and water meters.